ComScore

 Free People

 Free People, Anthropologie and Urban Outfitters are all owned by the same parent company, so it should come as no surprise that there is some definite overlap in style notes between all three.
-We think UO is best for home goods (more on that later), but Free People is a great place to pick up boho dresses, pants and blouses.
-Prices are typically a bit more affordable than Anthro, but this isn’t always the case, as some specialty frocks can run you upward of $400.
-Our favorite pieces to shop are FP’s floaty maxiseasy basics and activewear.
-And while Free People offers sizes XS through XL, many pieces are designed to have an oversize fit, so if you’re new to the brand we highly suggest reading the reviews to get a better sense of which size will fit you how you want.
+I find UO is best for home goods (more on that later), but Free People is a great place to pick up boho dresses, pants and blouses.
+Prices are typically a bit more affordable than Anthro, but this isn’t always the case, as some specialty frocks can run you upwards $400.
+My favorite pieces to shop are FP’s floaty maxiseasy basics and activewear.
+And while Free People offers sizes XS through XL, many pieces are designed to have an oversize fit, so if you’re new to the brand we highly suggest reading the reviews to get a better sense of which size will fit the way you want.

 Best French-Inspired Pieces